 He said he also gave in on monetary disputes, because when one adheres to money and acts as if it were a part of his personality, this increases his materialistic side.

-- Nechunya strove, all his life, to give up on monetary matters, and not to stand on every penny.
+- Nechunya strove, all his life, to give in on monetary matters, and not to stand on every penny.
 He also tried to give in when it came to his ego.
-And the crowning achievement was his custom not to accept gifts, thus fulfilling the verse, "One who hates gifts will live" (Proverbs 15,27).
+And the crowning achievement was his custom not to accept gifts, thus fulfilling the verse, “One who hates gifts will live.”
+(Proverbs 15,27)